MusicalVR/Nmap_Automation/README.md

 On both you might have to do windows = "pip install python-nmap"

+and you might have to do windows = "pip install Pylance"

+If you have issues open it in visual code studio and it will tell you what modules you are missing

 Use at your will and with the proper permissions

 Have fun:3